mushrom81/TI81Sim/README.md

 # TI81Sim
 A simulation of the TI81's screen complete with a few pixel manipulation commands

-To add this program to your project do the following:
+To add this program to your project:
-  Download ti81sim.js and include it in your projects HTML file
+  Download ti81sim.js and include it in your project's HTML file
-  Add id="ti81" to the canvas you would like to use for the ti81 simulation
+  Add id="ti81" to the canvas element to be used for the ti81 simulation

 Below is a complete list of commands for the simulation:
   ti81.clearSreen() - sets all pixels to 0